BBB - A+ Rating

 - Judy Greer (b.
 1975), born Judith Laura Evans, American Annie Award nominated actress

 - Dr. Pedro José Greer Jr (b.
-1956), recipient of the Presidential Medal of Freedom
+1956), American physician, Assistant Dean of Academic Affairs and Chair of the Department of Humanities, Health and Society at the Florida International University School of Medicine, recipient of the Presidential Medal of Freedom

 - Brigadier-General Frank Upton Greer (1895-1949), American Assistant Commanding General 79th Division (1943-1945)